 Diversifying the post-agrarian landscape.

 The monarch butterfly population has decreased by 90% in the last 20 years.
 Their decline is caused by land use and management decisions on both ends of the butterfly’s annual migration route.
 In Mexico, logging has reduced their winter habitat.
 In the United States and Canada, a combination of agriculture and urbanization has reduced their summer breeding habitat.
-Papillion, Nebraska was named by french explorers for the bounty of monarchs living within the banks of its local creek.
+Papillion, Nebraska was named by French explorers for the bounty of monarchs living within the banks of its local creek.
 The butterfly remains the town’s mascot, marking water towers, city hall, schools, sports teams and more.
 But a living butterfly is a rare sight.

 Sarpy County, where Papillion is located, is 59% intensively cultivated commodity cropland and 36% urbanized.
 Only 5% remains uncultivated.
 Because of these land use patterns, the entire county is now what anthropogenic landscape ecologist Erle Ellis, calls a “populated cropland anthrome.”
 These anthromes, or anthropogenic human biomes, are entirely impacted by humans.
 Even areas that appear wild have been altered by surrounding activity.
 For example, the network of natural corridors that once spread across Sarpy County are now fragmented by agriculture and urbanization.
-The 5% uncultivated, comprised of roadsides, drainage ditches, and floodplains, are the butterfly’s only hope of finding the one plant it needs to reproduce: milkweed.
+The 5% uncultivated roadsides, drainage ditches, and floodplains, are the butterfly’s only hope of finding the one plant it needs to reproduce: milkweed.

 Migration Station is a 24-acre parcel ideal for experimenting with the kind of ecosystem required by monarchs and other threatened pollinators in a populated cropland anthrome, dependent on pollinators for crop production.
 It is shielded by a tree windbreak from nearby agricultural herbicide drift detrimental to pollinator habitat, it receives full sun required by pollinators’ favorite habitat, and it is bordered by mature hardwood trees that pollinators need for weather protection.